neondatabase/autoscaling/ARCHITECTURE.md

 requests these resources from the scheduler plugin, and submits a patch request for its NeonVM to update the resources.

+The VM informant manages the `autoscaler-agent` associated with a given compute instance and relays messages between the agent and the VM monitor on that compute instance.

-The VM informant provides is responsible for handling all of the functionality inside the VM that the `autoscaler-agent` cannot.
+The VM monitor is responsible for handling all of the functionality inside the VM that the `autoscaler-agent` cannot.
 It provides metrics (or: informs the agent where it can find those) and approves attempts to downscale resource usage (or: rejects them, if they're still in use).